ome/ome-contributing/Resetpwd.rst

    - reset the password once logged in back (using ``User settings``)
    - Log out and |C| that password was reset successfully.

 #.
-Choose one of the fake usernames from the table of usernames at `Passwords <https://www.openmicroscopy.org/site/team/Password>`_  (at the bottom of the paragraph named LDAP-TEST server).
+Choose one of the fake usernames from the table of usernames at `team_plone <Password>`_  (at the bottom of the paragraph named LDAP-TEST server).
 Log in into one of our CI servers - |C| the testing setup for which server is deployed.
 #.
 Go to the icon with your login name on it and expand the menu and choose ``User settings``.
 #. |C| that the LDAP user has a valid email address set - take a note of it.
 #.
 Use the ``Forgotten password`` link in Web and